Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 The main setup of the experiments consists of two parts.
 The first is algorithms, and the second is the environment.
 We also provide an explanation on how to collect the result data.

 ## 1. Algorithms
 We have used 3 algorithms in this paper.
 The Vanilla method, _i.e._ Monte Carlo, and the recursive methods, _i.e._, the Soph-EU-Agent and the E. The pseudo-code of the 3 algorithms are included in the Appendix A of our paper.
+Each of these algorithms is packed into a function, with the inputs to the algorithms being the inputs to the functions.

 ### 1.1 MC
 For this method, we modify the standard textbook implementation of on-policy MC method to use hyperbolic discounting.